St John Ambulance Victoria: Event Health Services

 St John Victoria provides volunteer first aid services at events and emergencies.
 Volunteers attend over 4,500 public events and treat close to 27,500 patients each year.

 Teams within Event Health Services include Bicycle Emergency Response (BERT), Health Emergency Response (HERT), Medical Assistance (MAT), Buggy Response and First Responder Medics.

 These services can be deployed to a variety of sporting, music, cultural and major events, including the Australian Open, AFL matches, Melbourne Marathon and Beyond the Valley, as well as smaller local events like school fetes and Little Athletics.

 Patient Transport

-St John Victoria operates 57 non-emergency patient transport vehicles, which transported over 26,000 patients in 2018.
-In 2019 St. John were awarded an expand contact with Ambulance Victoria and have established additional branches in Geelong, Ballarat, East Keilor and West Melbourne.
+St John Victoria operates 57 non-emergency patient transport vehicles, which transported over 65,000 patients in 2024.
+In 2019 St. John were awarded an expanded contact with Ambulance Victoria and have established additional branches in Geelong, Ballarat, East Keilor and West Melbourne.
 St John also operate a contract with the Victorian Coroner's Court, transporting deceased persons.
-These employees who service the Coroners Court contract are on minimum wage.